 One of the worst natural disasters to ever strike the state of Illinois was the Chicago 1967 blizzard.
-Twenty-three inches of snow fell in about a day, leaving cars stranded and a city in a white-out for days.
-We’ve had Polar Vortexes and have certainly seen plenty of snow, but it’s never been anything like what they saw 50 years ago.
+Twenty-three inches of snow fell in the course of just one day, leaving cars and buses stranded, residents housebound, and an entire effectively city shut down — for days.
+Illinois has had Polar Vortexes and have certainly seen plenty of snow, but it’s never been anything quite like what happened 50 years ago.
+Even today, long-time residents still talk about the Illinois 1967 blizzard.
 Scroll on to read the story.

 What do you remember about the Chicago 1967 blizzard?
 Do you know anyone in Illinois who still talks about this epic event?
 (Grandpa Joe and Aunt Mille, we’re looking at you!)
 Share your thoughts with us in the comments section below.

 For a deeper dive into record-setting Illinois storms of all kinds and varieties, click over to nine more terrible storms that took place in Illinois.

 OnlyInYourState may earn compensation through affiliate links in this article.

 What is the snowiest winter on record in Illinois?

 The snowiest winter on record in Illinois happened in the winter of 1978-79, which saw over 105 inches of snow measured.
 This winter's huge snowfall total was boosted, in part, by the record-setting, one-day snowstorm that happened on January 27.
 In fact, the 1970's as a decade experienced a huge spike in snowfall amounts, a trend that the state returned to in the late 2010's.

 What is the coldest temperature ever recorded in Illinois?